 In 1973, local artist Tom Phillips began an annual project documenting 20 different sites around Peckham, a district in South East London that once had an unsavory reputation.
 Using a pencil and compass, he drew a circle on the map that measured a half-mile radius from his home on Grove Park in the western part of town, marked 20 locations on the line and set off with his camera.
-Every year since then he has returned to those This story is from Kinfolk Issue Fourteen Buy Now Related Stories Arts & Culture Issue 34 Cult Rooms: Francis Bacon Francis Bacon harvested his master works from the chaotic “compost” of his West London studio.
+Every year since then he has returned to those This story is from Kinfolk Issue Fourteen Buy Now Related Stories Arts & Culture Design Issue 45 The New Craftsmen From the Outer Hebrides to central London, Catherine Lock is celebrating the crafts heritage of Great Britain.
+Arts & Culture Issue 34 Cult Rooms: Francis Bacon Francis Bacon harvested his master works from the chaotic “compost” of his West London studio.
 Arts & Culture The Wave: Beyond Hokusai The Great Wave, created by Katsushika Hokusai in 1831, remains the most iconic—and reproduced—non-Western image in art.
 Arts & Culture Giacometti At Tate Modern, a new exhibition exploring the distinctive works of sculptor and painter Alberto Giacometti.
 Arts & Culture Weekend Reading: Hikari Yokoyama Philanthropist Hikari Yokoyama on five books that changed her thinking on gender and the balance of power.
 Arts & Culture Music Issue 23 Jones A British musician offers advice on how to harness massive ambition: Do not yield to self-doubt.
-Arts & Culture Music Rosie Lowe London-based singer Rosie Lowe talks to us about creative recharging, the power of songwriting and the vulnerability inherent in live performance.